SharpenYourSword/Excalibur/README.md

 Sharpen Your Sword "Ministries" (non-503(1)-Mystery-Babylon) American Jesus Witnessing (Two Witness Style) | Revelation Chapter 11 (KJV/KJV1611), Current Online Source URL: https://www.kingjamesbibleonline.org/Revelation-Chapter-11/ | https://www.kingjamesbibleonline.org/1611_Revelation-Chapter-11/

-“And I heard another voice from heaven, saying, Come out of her, my people, that ye be not partakers of her sins, and that ye receive not of her plagues.” - Revelation 18:4 (KJV)
+“And I heard another voice from heaven, saying, Come out of her, my people, that ye be not partakers of her sins, and that ye receive not of her plagues.” | “And I heard another voice from heauen, saying, Come out of her, my people, that yee be not partakers of her sinnes, and that yee receiue not of her plagues:” - Revelation 18:4 (KJV/KJV1611), Current Online Source URL: https://www.kingjamesbibleonline.org/Revelation-18-4/ | https://www.kingjamesbibleonline.org/1611_Revelation-18-4/

 Note: Noosing a brother to save another is not a kind way to be.
 (Zero Oppression/Slavery Tolerated)